The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

 |Elective Subject(s)||Minimum Level|

-- This programme will consider Other Language subjects at Grade B or above as unspecified elective subject.
+c) Other Language subjects at Grade B or above.

 Within European Studies, Political Science provides the disciplinary core, underpinned by history and (cultural) area studies, business/economics or communication courses.
 Students also undergo rigorous training in German up to levels of academic and professional fluency.
 The aim is to give students a firm knowledge of the basic features of the European world and the communicative skills necessary for a future professional or academic career in the fields of European-Asian relations.
 Knowledge of Europe is deepened by the Honours Project in the final year, based on first-hand research into a particular subject related to Europe.
 Successful graduates also possess the skills requisite for immediate entry to postgraduate programmes both locally and in Europe.